dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_1_Accessing_Digitalcoind_with_Go.md

-# 17.1: Accessing Bitcoind with Go
+# 17.1: Accessing Digitalcoind with Go

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.